beccasmith/git-basics/README.md

 git-basics
 ==========

-in which I begin to acquire mad skillz
+Remote, in which I begin to acquire git skillz